Can lesbian and gay married couples apply for a green card if one partner is a U.S. citizen or green card holder? The short answer: yes!

 Separate from the matter of proving an authentic marriage (described above), same-sex couples may face special challenges in establishing the legal validity of their marriage.

 Before marriage equality was established throughout the United States by the Supreme Court in 2015 (Obergefell v.
 Hodges), many gay and lesbian couples entered into civil unions that provided some of the same benefits as marriage.
 Immigration benefits, however, are not one of the benefits of civil unions.
-You must be married, not just joined in a civil union, to be eligible for a marriage-based green card.
+You and your partner must be married, not just joined in a civil union, to be eligible for a gay marriage green card.

 No. Immigration benefits are governed by U.S. federal law, so state or local laws regarding gay rights are irrelevant when it comes to immigration.
 Since the Supreme Court ruled that same-sex marriages must be recognized everywhere in the United States, you do not need to get married in a state that passed its own law legalizing same-sex marriages.